InfinityIntegral/SingScript.sg/README.md

 ## Contributing
 The best way to contribute is to complain.
 To complain refers to informing me of a bug or suggesting a new feature to be included to the software.
 Pls refer to the "Contact me" section below.

 If I perceive your suggested feature to be beyond the scope of the software, I will not approve it.
 However, you can still download the code and build your own feature.
-As long as you keep the .sg (or "SG" in this case) in your project name, I am ok with it.
+As long as you keep the .sg in your project name, I am ok with it.

 ## Contact me
 Choose one of the following